AlanHee/helloworld/README.md

 # helloworld

-A bash script for quickly to config termux or linux
+A bash script for quickly to config termux or linux.

 - Beatty. ever each file's code size less 25 line